wisdom-okwen/csxl-fullstack/README.md

 Don't worry if you got some errors, please stop by the XL (SN027) and we'll be more than happy to help you out.

-Alternatively, you email me at yanaga@ad.unc.edu!
+Alternatively, you can email me at yanaga@ad.unc.edu!